For more details on Methodology click here. For more details on terminology click here.

 But we need to put this into context.
 What does the forecast mean in terms of reaching the funding that is required for the sector (also known as the funding requirement)?
 The total funding requirement globally is determined by how much is needed in each context.
 If you hover over the donut below you’ll be able to see the chances of reaching 25%, 50%, 75%, and 100% of the funding that is required.

 We’ve come up with a way of conceptualising a growing funding gap.
 In this story, we’ve defined a “real humanitarian recession” as two consecutive years of a growing funding gap.
-Given that the funding gap actually closed in the last two years, there isn’t any danger of the sector going into humanitarian recession this year.
+Given that the funding gap actually closed in 2024, there isn’t any danger of the sector going into humanitarian recession this year.

 The Nutrition sector is forecast to be the 6th biggest sector in 2023.
 Nutrition is ranked just below WASH and Shelter – but not by much.
 But the sector quite will quite easily surpass the funding for Education, which are estimated to receive significantly lower, thus placing Nutrition in the ‘top tier’ of humanitarian sectors.